fastify/deepmerge/README.md

 console.log(result) // [4, 5, 6]
 ```

-Example 2: Merge every element of the source-Array with the target-Array
+Example 2: Merge each element of the source-Array with the element at the same index-position of the target-Array.

 ```js
 function deepmergeArray(options) {